named-data/ndn-cxx/docs/INSTALL.rst

 Customize Compiler
 ------------------

-To customize compiler, set ``CXX`` environment variable to point to compiler binary and, in some case, specify type of the compiler using ``--check-cxx-compiler``.
-For example, when using clang compiler on Linux system, use the following:
+To choose a custom C++ compiler for building ndn-cxx, set ``CXX`` environment variable to point to the compiler binary.
+For example, to build with clang on Linux, use the following:

 ::

-    CXX=clang++ ./waf configure --check-cxx-compiler=clang++
+    CXX=clang++ ./waf configure